Ever since pandemic lockdowns inspired companies to think outside the box, virtual selling has been firmly in the spotlight.

 - Personalization and customization: To overcome the inherent limitations of virtual selling, reps will find new ways to personalize interactions and build sales around customized digital experiences.
 Marketing and sales teams will likely need to keep conversations going across multiple platforms.
 For example, a prospect who reaches out on social media will want continuity when switching to email or video chat.

-- Self-service: Self-service solutions enable prospects to do their own research, essentially letting them be their own sales reps until they need more in-depth support.
+- Self-service: Self-service solutions enable prospects to do their research, essentially letting them be their own sales reps until they need more in-depth support.
 This saves time and money while boosting customer satisfaction.

 How Mindtickle supports virtual selling